 HaitiChildren is staffed by child psychiatry fellows and triple board residents as well as medical and public health student researchers.
 Learn more about HaitiChildren

-Following a Needs Assessment requested of the Ministry of Health.
-Future plans include assistance with education of staff at their psychiatric hospital, development of community mental health services including integration of psychotherapy into their largely biologically based approach to mental illness, and introduction of child psychiatry specific services.
+Following a Needs Assessment requested by the Ministry of Health, we assist with education of staff at their psychiatric hospital, development of community mental health services including integration of psychotherapy into their largely biologically based approach to mental illness, and introduction of child psychiatry specific services.

 As part of the AMPATH consortium of American universities partnered with Moi University and Moi Teaching and Referral Hospital (MTRH) in order to build sustainable, holistic health care in Kenya, we conducted a child mental health needs assessment in Eldoret, Kenya in March, 2020.

-Future plans include the following areas of focus:
+Future goals include the following areas of focus:

 - Supervision and teaching about child and adolescent mental health to psychiatry trainees at Moi Teaching and Referral Hospital and of staff at the affiliated Rafiki Centre of Excellence in Adolescent Health